 - Request a Word copy of the Charter

 You will then need to complete the Charter as appropriate (e.g. including your timeframes etc.) and an authorised signatory should return the completed Charter to us.
-We will then review the document and send you the Charter Mark for 2021, which you can display on your website, appropriate marketing and recruitment materials, and in email footers if you wish.
+We will then review the document and send you the Charter Mark for the relevant year, which you can display on your website, appropriate marketing and recruitment materials, and in email footers if you wish.
 We can also provide hardcopy versions for display in a reception area, or similar.
 Please note that if you wish to display the Charter Mark anywhere else, you must have FreeBar’s permission first.
 By sending the completed Charter to us, you agree to allow us to include you on a published list of signatory organisations.

 In addition to publicising the fact that you have signed up, the Charter also requires signatories annually to review their ongoing compliance with the Charter.
 We suggest you do so towards the end of the calendar year so that we can then provide the Charter Mark for the next year.
 We may make adjustments to the Charter as best practice evolves, so as part of your annual review, please check that you are using the most up to date version.